AntonioEscamilla/Hand-Pose-Classification-Experiments/README.md

 # Hand Pose Classification Experiments

 Machine learning experiments to train different models to classify hand poses.
-The training datasets are based on the [mediapipe solution](https://google.github.io/mediapipe/solutions/hands.html) along with the [Handy Interaction App](https://github.com/AntonioEscamilla/HandyInteraction) to record the instances for training.
+The experiments are based on the [mediapipe solution](https://google.github.io/mediapipe/solutions/hands.html) for hand landmark detection and the [Handy Interaction App](https://github.com/AntonioEscamilla/HandyInteraction) to record the instances for training.

 ## Hand Landmark Model
 The mediapipe hand landmark model performs precise keypoint localization of 21 3D hand-knuckle coordinates inside the detected hand regions via regression, that is direct coordinate prediction.
 The model learns a consistent internal hand pose representation and is robust even to partially visible hands and self-occlusions.